aheltonsjma/digital-strategy/06_Benchmarks_Deliverables_and_Progress.md

 * Digital leadership is a part of all early-stage project discussions
 * Cultivate information sharing between the digital engagement team and other staff to increase digital literacy and improve workflow at the museum
 * Internal assessments to measure progress and feedback from staff
+* On-going analysis and updates of technology infrastructure

 **Financial Solvency:**